chrisleereis/Ao-Natsu-Line-Translation/README.md

 ## About the Game
 - Published by [Entergram](https://www.entergram.co.jp/) on [Nintendo eShop](https://store-jp.nintendo.com/list/software/70010000044622.html) on Feb 24, 2022
-- The final software of the development studio GIGA<sup>rest in peace</sup>
+- The final software made by the development studio GIGA<sup>rest in peace</sup>

 ## Requirements

-- Aonatsu Line for Nintendo Switch
+- Aonatsu Line Demo Version for Nintendo Switch
-- Either the full retail release or the demo version can be used
+- Retail version also works, but so far only the content found in the demo will be translated.

 ## Installation